 - $75 ($6.25 per month) = a single reserved seat.

 - $100 ($8.33 per month) = a VIP ticket, which includes the opportunity to meet Ira Flatow at a pre-show reception, plus preferred seating.
 Limited quantity.
-ALL VIP TICKETS ARE SOLD OUT.
+A LIMITED NUMBER OF VIP TICKETS ARE AVAILABLE AT EACH VENUE.

 - Discounted rates for group packages of two or more reserved general admission seats also available:

 "First Take with Science Friday" is recommended for ages 12 and above.
 Running time is approximately 90 minutes without intermission.